Cheryl Zaidan resides in Michigan and enjoys writing and researching about health and well-being.

 Other Things to Consider

 - If you are completely addicted, consider buying a larger container of the brand.
-Some water is sold in 2-liter bottles, which means there will be less waste than the smaller sizes.
+Some water is sold in two-liter bottles, which means there will be less waste than in the smaller sizes.

 - 80% of all plastic water bottles never get recycled.
 When you factor in the amount of energy used in manufacturing the bottles and transporting them to stores, the environmental cost can be staggering.

 Like anything that seems convenient, there's a trade-off.
 If you feel you can't go cold turkey, try to drink less of the bottled stuff and cut down your weekly bottled water intake little by little.
 Also, save the bottles you do use and see how much you're contributing to the plastic waste problem.
 Finally, don't forget to recycle!
 These small steps will help you kick that bottled water habit once and for all.